Review credits explained

 2,001 to 2,5005

 Worked example.
 A PR adds 410 lines and deletes 240 lines across non-excluded files.
 Billing diff is 410 + 240 = 650 lines.
 RC cost is ceil(650 / 500) = 2 RCs.
-Re-running the review on the same commit does not charge again — only new commits trigger a new review.
+In most cases, re-running the review on the same commit does not charge again — this is enforced through review deduplication on commit identity, so the same commit SHA maps to the same review instance.

 What code does not count?